Is OEPTC applied for and rent/property tax declared?

 For a refugee claimant, or temporary resident of less than 18 months, UFile will provide a calculation of the Canada Child Benefit if there is a dependent child despite lack of eligibility.
 It makes sense not to print the calculation for the client.

-If an RC-151 form lists children,proof of birth is required, and the form will have to be mailed in.
+For an RC-151 form, if a newcomer has brought children to Canada,proof of birth is required and therefore the form will have to be mailed instead of filing online.

 If the clients are two spouses and one is a newcomer while the other is not, an extra step is required in UFile for the non-newcomer: Under the Interview setup section, check the box for Immigrant, emigrant, non-resident.
 Then choose the option: you are a Canadian resident and your spouse immigrated to Canada in [the tax year]” The net income of the non-newcomer spouse while living in Canada with the refugee claimant needs to be entered.